-Louisa's father tried to live his beliefs, with tragic results for his family.
-We find in one article that "Alcott's father, Bronson, was a philosopher and educational reformer whose idealistic projects kept the family in poverty; financial security did not come until 'Little Women'."
-(1) Thus, we see that Louisa helped support the family in the place of her father who was too taken with his devilish distractions to care for his own wife and children.
+Louisa's father tried to live his beliefs, but with tragic results for his family.
+In one article we read that "Alcott's father, Bronson, was a philosopher and educational reformer whose idealistic projects kept the family in poverty; financial security did not come until 'Little Women'."
+(1) Thus, we see that Louisa helped support the family in the place of her father who was too taken with his philosophical distractions to care for his own wife and children.
 Her mother also worked to help support the family.
 "Abigail May Alcott - Bronson's wife, was foremost a homemaker but was also frequently the breadwinner for the family."
 (3)

 1 Timothy 5:8 But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.

-One of her father's really unpleasant mistakes for the family was an attempt at communal living at a farm called "Fruitllands."(An appropriate name no doubt for such a fruit.)
-We read in a description of the place as a tourist attraction, "In 1843, Bronson Alcott moved with his family and fellow believers (of Transcendentalism) to this remote farmhouse to start a utopian community called the Con-Sociate Family on the Fruitlands.
+One of her father's really unpleasant mistakes for the family was an attempt at communal living at a farm called "Fruitllands."(An appropriate name no doubt for such a "fruit case.")
+In a description of the place as a tourist attraction the following is written, "In 1843, Bronson Alcott moved with his family and fellow believers (of Transcendentalism) to this remote farmhouse to start a utopian community called the Con-Sociate Family on the Fruitlands.
 Seeking perfection based on Christian teachings and the innate goodness of the human soul, they practiced a strict vegetarian diet and held regular philosophic discussions.
 This experiment in idealistic living (by the fruits of the land) was influential, yet short-lived (seven months)."
 (3)

-Notice the attempted mixture of Hinduism, Christianity, Mysticism and Humanism.
-The "seeking perfection" and "vegetarian diet" relating to Hinduism, the "innate goodness" and "philosophic discussions" relating to Humanism and Mysticism, and the "Christian teachings" relating to Christianity.
+Notice the attempted mixture of Christianity, Humanism, and Hinduism.
+The "seeking perfection" and "vegetarian diet" relating to Hinduism; the "innate goodness," Transcendentalism and "philosophic discussions" relating to Humanism, and the "Christian teachings" relating to Christianity.
 There was also a mystical aspect to Transcendentalism in general which was doubtless present at Fruitlands.
 We read in Galatians 5:9, A little leaven leaveneth the whole lump.
 This lump was mostly leaven!

-Louisa May Alcott also had associations that were not of good reputation from a Biblical perspective.
+Louisa May Alcott also had questionable associations.
 Among the Alcott family's friends we find Ralph Waldo Emerson, the leader of Transcendentalism in the U.S.; Nathaniel Hawthorne, author of dark, psychological romances; and Henry David Thoreau, another Transcendentalist, tax rebel, and inspiration of anarchism.
 Emerson actually helped support the Alcott family by helping with housing.
 "Alcott first met Thoreau when she was just eight years old and living in Concord, where he was her teacher."
 (4) She wrote a poem entitled "Thoreau's Flute" after his death.
-The fact that the Alcotts had such men as these as friends indicates their taste for the ungodly.
-Their friendships were obviously not for the sake of the gospel.
-Louisa May Alcott and Ralph Waldo Emerson are both on lists of famous Unitarians(5) which was in keeping with her degenerate mind.
+The friendships of the Alcott family in these cases would obviously not tend to expose Louisa to wholesome or Christian ideals.

 Proverbs 20:11 Even a child is known by his doings, whether his work be pure, and whether it be right.

-How much more so a grown woman that wrote stories for children.
+How much more so a grown woman who wrote stories for children.

-In light of these things, it is not so very amazing that Miss Alcott's writings should be of the sort that they are.
-They are ungodly in their content and it is grievous that she is considered an acceptable author for children's reading by so many Christians.
+In light of these things, it is not so very amazing that Miss Alcott's writings should contain the questionable content that they do.
+It is a bit of a mystery why these things have been overlooked for so long among Christians.
 Let's consider some of the things which she has penned.

 Titus 2:3-5 The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things; 4 That they may teach the young women to be sober, to love their husbands, to love their children, 5 To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.

 Miss Alcott was certainly not teaching this to her young readers!
-She was promoting feminism in this book as she did also in the incorrectly titled book, An Old Fashioned Girl.
+She was promoting early feminism in this book as she did also in the incorrectly titled book, An Old Fashioned Girl.
 Is it such a surprise that feminism is so rampant in the church today, when the "innocent, sweet stories" that so many grew up on were teaching its ideologies?

 The next book, Little Men, is actually a story of what might be the "wish-it-were-so" variety.
 Here Alcott uses the Fruitland failure to make up the Plumbfield household, a sort of boarding school/orphanage that is co-educational.
-One of the great themes of the book is humanism, that the bad boys and girls can be made good by loving them and having a positive influence on them.
+One of the great themes of the book is humanism - that the bad boys and girls can be made good by loving them and having a positive influence on them.
 This is in direct conflict with what the scirptures tell us.
-Proverbs 22:15 Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.)
+Proverbs 22:15 Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.

 1 Corinthians 15:33 Be not deceived: evil communications corrupt good manners.

 Reading further, her rebellion against God's plan of salvation is made even clearer.
-We read about Dan, "He felt that he had friends now and a place in the world, something to live and work for, and, though he said little, all that was best and bravest in a character made old by a hard experience responded to the love and faith bestowed on him, and Dan's salvation was assured."
+We read about "Dan," "He felt that he had friends now and a place in the world, something to live and work for, and, though he said little, all that was best and bravest in a character made old by a hard experience responded to the love and faith bestowed on him, and Dan's salvation was assured."
 (Emphasis added.)
-So, according to Louisa, salvation is won by having a place in the world, friends, having love and faith bestowed upon one and responding to it positively.
+So, according to Louisa, salvation is won by having a place in the world, friends and love, and faith bestowed upon one and then responding to it positively.
 One can almost hear that false prophet of humanistic self-love, Robert Schuyler, saying "You have possibilities!"